rmosolgo/graphql-ruby/guides/pro/encoders.md

----
-layout: guide
-doc_stub: false
-search: true
-section: GraphQL Pro
-title: Encrypted, Versioned Cursors and IDs
+# Encrypted, Versioned Cursors and IDs
-desc: Increased opacity and configurability for Relay identifiers
-index: 6
-pro: true
----

 `GraphQL::Pro` includes a mechanism for serving encrypted, versioned cursors and IDs.
 This provides some benefits: